U.S. Route 220: Virginia

 US 220 enters the state from the south just south of Martinsville.
 It uses freeway spurs to bypass Martinsville and Rocky Mount.
 US 220 in Virginia is a divided four-lane highway with a 55 mph speed limit for most of the distance between Martinsville and Roanoke.
 US 220 is a winding road in several stretches, and there have been many accidents.
 There is also a sharp speed decrease in Boones Mill, giving the town a reputation as a speed trap.
 The proposed I-73 would generally parallel US 220 between Greensboro, North Carolina, and Roanoke, though funds have not been allocated for the project and some local residents prefer efforts to fix US 220.
 It is co-signed with I-581 from downtown Roanoke to I-81 north of the city.

 The route continues along I-81 northbound until Daleville, at an interchange with US 220 Alternate.
-US 220 leaves the freeway and once again becomes a four-lane road through Fincastle and Eagle Rock until just outside Clifton Forge, and joins up with I-64 westbound until Covington.
-From there, it continues on a primarily two-lane mountainous path until it reaches the West Virginia state line.
+US 220 leaves the freeway and once again becomes a four-lane road through Fincastle, the county seat of Botetourt County changing to an upgraded two-lane road at Eagle Rock (near the western edge of Botetourt County) until just outside Iron Gate, Virginia, in eastern Alleghany County, Virginia.
+Locally, a section in Botetourt County was renamed in 2022 to honor Norvel Lee (1924-1992), a native of Eagle Rock who became a Tuskegee airman, Virginia's first Black Olympic champion, decorated federal civil servant and successful plaintiff in a desegregation lawsuit.
+US 220 continues on an old two-lane road until it joins up with I-64 westbound until Covington, the Alleghany County seat, and where Lee was jailed for refusing to move from a now-illegal whites-only seat in a railroad car.
+From there, it continues on a primarily two-lane mountainous route until it reaches the West Virginia state line.